return5/GodTalk/README.md

 whether you truly believe that God speaks you through random numbers is entirely up to you to decide for yourself.

 Rest in Peace Terry, you are missed.

+## API

+this program uses the Random.org API. you can get a free Api Key [here](https://api.random.org/dashboard).
+Please place your key into 'auxiliary/config.lua'